dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-vscode.md

 By default we've disabled automatic build before debug.
 If you want to change that, you can change the ```preLaunchTask``` property to ```"build"```.
 But this is not currently recommended.

-The magic to make this work are two changes (automated in the building/packaging process):
-* We need to make a copy of ILC.exe named ```ILC.dll```.
-It turns out .NET Core Debugger only likes .dll extensions
-* ```ilc.runtimeconfig.json``` file that directs .NET Core debugger which version of .NET Core to use.
-Also, the fact that there is no .deps.json file instructs .NET Core to run everything locally (including .NET Core assemblies) from that location (instead of using shared assemblies).

 # Getting ILC response files

 A ```.ilc.rsp``` file path can be easily obtained from a .NET core project that you want to debug by following command: